 7. Look for caffeine-based topical products

 Some essential oils have been found to help promote hair regrowth naturally, and many people turn to them as home remedies.
-You can make your own hair oil by mixing a few drops of rosemary oil or peppermint oil with a gentle carrier oil (like coconut oil, jojoba oil, or olive oil).
+You can make your hair oil by mixing a few drops of rosemary or peppermint oil with a gentle carrier oil (like coconut oil, jojoba oil, or olive oil).
 This hair oil can be massaged into the scalp before washing it out to increase blood flow and promote regrowth.
 For the best results, do this process a few times a week.
 Alternatively, you can mix a few drops of these essential oils into your shampoo or conditioner to promote new hair growth as you wash your hair.

 9. Look into minoxidil - best for genetically related hair loss

-10. Take collagen supllements
+10. Take collagen supplements

-Differential effects of caffeine on hair shaft elongation, matrix, and outer root sheath keratinocyte proliferation, and transforming growth factor-β2/insulin-like growth factor-1-mediated regulation of the hair cycle in male and female human hair follicles in vitro
+- Differential effects of caffeine on hair shaft elongation, matrix, and outer root sheath keratinocyte proliferation, and transforming growth factor-β2/insulin-like growth factor-1-mediated regulation of the hair cycle in male and female human hair follicles in vitro